Pray for the Persecuted Church

-The necessity of focusing on praying for our beleaguered brothers and sisters in Christ is apparent when we grasp that the majority of Christians are ignorant of the brutal persecution fellow Believers suffer for the cause of Christ.
+The need to pray for beleaguered brothers and sisters in Christ is apparent when we grasp that the majority of Christians are ignorant of the persecution fellow believers are enduring for the cause of Christ.

-“Remember the prisoners [persecuted Christians] as if chained with them—those who are mistreated—since you yourselves are in the body also” (Heb.
-13:3).
+“Remember the prisoners as if chained with them—those who are mistreated—since you yourselves are in the body also.”

+In the text, we are plainly admonished to remember Christians suffering persecution as if physically chained with them (v.
+3).
 Yet, at a conference a few years ago, the director of a Christian organization bluntly confided to me that, “talking about the persecuted church is a bit of a downer for me.
-I just don’t want to hear about it; and, I don’t think Christians want to hear about it.”
+I just don’t want to hear about it.
+And, I don’t think Christians want to hear about it.”

 Do we need to remind ourselves that for no other reason, Christians should stand as a voice of solidarity with the persecuted church because they are brothers and sisters in Christ?

-Don’t let this day pass without making a commitment to daily pray for the persecuted church.
+People of faith must recognize that the threat of persecution that millions of Christians face is a 24/7 reality.
+Don’t let today pass without making a commitment to daily pray for the persecuted church.
 The apostle Paul reminds, “if one member suffers, all the members suffer with it . . .”
 (1 Cor.
 12:26).